Renovate or Rebuild: Choosing the best option for your family

 Whichever option you choose, it's important not to overcapitalise.
 Overcapitalising is when the costs of your rebuild or renovation outweigh the market value it adds to your home.

-If you're located in a sought-after suburb, location alone may minimise your risk of overcapitalising.
-However, if your suburb is underperforming, a smaller-scale renovation might suit you better.
+If you live in a popular suburb, location alone may minimise your risk of overcapitalising.
+However, if your suburb is not doing well in the market, a smaller renovation might be a smarter option.